epoelke/multibuildpack-test-app/thoughts.md

 The last thing that needed to be customized was the start command for the application.
 In my case I needed to start both the Python application (running in uwsgi application server) and nginx.
-Since the last buildpack in my multi-buildpack.yml file is staticfile the startup behavior is that of the staticfile buildpack.
+Since the last buildpack in my multi-buildpack.yml file is staticfile, the startup behavior is that of the staticfile buildpack.
 It has a built-in startup command (boot.sh) so one is not typically provided when using this buildpack.
 But since I needed to start my Python process first we needed to provide one and then invoke the nginx